lawrie/tinyfpga_bx_gaming/README.md

 The Amiga is too complex to implement on the TintFPGA BX, but [here it is](https://www.youtube.com/watch?v=q0nysMydf4I) running on a Lattice ECP5 open source board, for which the icestorm toolchain is nearly ready, so this might be feasible on the next round of open source FPGA, possibly on the TinyFPGA EX.

+### Graphics Processing Units

+What are now called Graphics Processing Units started life as very simple devices to support writing to TV screens using minimals resource such as RAM and CPU time.

+#### Apple One

+The Apple One computer had an extremely simple chip for driving the TV.
+There is an implementation of the Apple One on the TinyFPGA BX.

+#### Atari TIA

+Another early example is the Television Interface Adapter (TIA) used by the Atari 2600.

+#### NES Picture Processing Unit (PPU)

 ## Building your own version